Final phase of the dissertation process

 Contact information to Marie Persson: marie [dot] persson [at] svet [dot] lu [dot] se

-- Based on the time allocated to the green light committee and language review, and in consultation with the PhD student, determine the date and time of the defense.
-Note that PhD defenses may only occur during the official academic semester time (“under terminstid”).
+- Based on the time allocated to the green light committee and language review, and in consultation with the doctoral student, determine the date and time of the defense.
+Note that Doctoral studies defenses may only occur during the official academic semester time (“under terminstid”).

-- Before booking with the faculty office, inform the director of PhD studies about your desired date and the candidates you have in mind as opponent and for the examination committee.
+- Before booking with the faculty office, inform the director of doctoral studies about your desired date and the candidates you have in mind as opponent and for the examination committee.

 - After day and time have been approved by the faculty, you need to book the venue for the defense.